Drag minesweeper screenshots here to parse into this website. This will overwrite the board.

 Let's define the whole system as \( G_G \) that descibes the set of the solutions for 1-1-1 and 2-3-2 together.

-In order to consider the number of solutions of the whole board and tile rather than the individual subsystems, we would have to count each solution from \( G_1 \) and \( G_2 \).
-By multiplying the valid number of solutions from \( G_1 \) and \( G_2 \).
+In order to consider the number of solutions of the whole board and tile rather than the individual subsystems, we would have to count each solution from \( G_1 \) and \( G_2 \) by multiplying the valid number of solutions from \( G_1 \) and \( G_2 \).
 It seems there are (2+12) = 14 valid solutions for \( G_1 \) and (8+12) = 20 valid solutions for \( G_2 \).
 This means there are a total of 14*20 = 280 solutions that should be considered.
 For calculating the number of mines, it seems that there can be a minimum of (1+3) = 4 mines and a maximum of (2+4) = 6 mines.
 There can also be (2+3) = 5 mines as part of the solution too.

 With the information of the separate systems, it doesn't tell the number of solutions per mine number for a tile and the whole board.
 In order to get the total number of solutions and number of mines of the whole board rather, discrete convolution would be used.
 The convolution formula to get \( MF_{G_G}(m) \), where \( BS = \{1, 2, 3, \dots\} \) describes the subsystems is the following. \[ MF_{G_t}(m) = \sum_{ S \in BS \setminus \{t\} }{ (MF_{G_t} \ast MF_{G_S})(m) } \] We convolve with all other different systems other than itself.
 To do convolution, we try to add every combination of \( m_t \) from the first map function with \( m'_t \) from another map function.
 Also, \( n_t \) is multiplied from the first map function with \( n'_t \) from another map function.
 The function below descibes a dictionary of the convolution of a \( (m_t,m'_t) \) pair and the \( (m,n) \) sum/multiplication pair. \[ CD(MF_1,MF_2) = \left\{ \begin{array}{lll} (m_0,m'_0) : & \{ m: m_0 + m'_0, & n: MF_1(m_0) \cdot MF_2(m'_0) \}\\ (m_0,m'_1) : & \{ m: m_0 + m'_1, & n: MF_1(m_0) \cdot MF_2(m'_1) \}\\ (m_0,m'_2) : & \{ m: m_0 + m'_2, & n: MF_1(m_0) \cdot MF_2(m'_2) \}\\ & \vdots & \vdots \\ (m_1,m'_0) : & \{ m: m_1 + m'_0, & n: MF_1(m_1) \cdot MF_2(m'_0) \}\\ (m_1,m'_0) : & \{ m: m_1 + m'_1, & n: MF_1(m_1) \cdot MF_2(m'_1) \}\\ & \vdots & \vdots \\ (m_a,m'_b) : & \{ m: m_a + m'_b, & n: MF_1(m_a0) \cdot MF_2(m'_b) \}\\ \end{array} \right\} \] We need to sum all \( m_t + m'_t \) pairs that are equal together.
 The whole convolution formula for some map functions \( MF_1 \) and \( MF_2 \) can finally be defined as the following using Iverson Bracket notation. \[ (MF_1 \ast MF_2)(m) = \sum_{(m_i,m'_j) \text{ s.t. } m_i \in S_{M_1}, m'_j \in S_{M_2} }{[m_i + m'_j = m] \cdot MF_1(m_i) \cdot MF_2(m'_j)} \] The Iverson Bracket notation \( [m_i + m'_j = m] \) means that for every \( m_i + m'_j \) that sums to \( m \), it is 1.
 Otherwise it is 0 whether \( m_i + m'_j \neq m \).
 Sum every same \( m \) with \( n_i * n'_j \) or \( MF_1(m_i) \cdot MF_2(m'_j) \)